 Offal (i.e., internal organs and entrails) were once eaten out of necessity when food was scarce, but are making a comeback today (at least by an adventurous few).

 I’ve previously written about chicken heart with [an Italian] salsa verde, chicken liver pasta, blood sausage and chickpeas, and beef tongue sliders.
 Even have some pig’s ears in the fridge I’m experimenting with.

 5 tablespoons *butter, divided

 1 teaspoon fresh thyme leaves, roughly chopped

 1/2 cup fortified wine (such as port, dry sherry, dry Marsala)

 coarse sea salt for finishing

 Heat 2 tablespoons of butter in a skillet over medium heat.
 Add the shallots and cook until soft, about 5 minutes.
 Add the garlic and thyme, and cook another minute.
 Transfer the mixture to a bowl and set aside.

 Add another tablespoon of butter to the skillet and add the chicken livers.
-Cook about 6-7 minutes until the livers are barely pink inside, flipping halfway through.
-Add the reserved shallot mixture and the fortified wine, and cook another 3-4 minutes until the wine has reduced by half.
+Cook about 4 to 5 minutes until the livers are barely pink inside, flipping halfway through.
+Add the reserved shallot mixture and the fortified wine, and cook another 3 to 4 minutes until the wine has reduced by half.
 Season with salt and pepper.